Q. Describe the most common types of jobs you do for your clients.

 Q. Why does your work stand out from others who do what you do?

-4. My work is not about lengthy and expensive analysis and the search for profound insights.
-Expect practical solutions that begin to work immediately after your first visit, and make problems disappear indefinitely, whether or not you or I fully understand their root causes.
+3. My work is not about the lengthy and expensive search for profound insights.
+Expect effective solutions that begin to work immediately after your first visit, and make problems disappear very quickly and indefinitely, whether or not you or I fully understand their root causes.
 Perhaps that sounds odd, but I'll prove it works.
+When a therapist identifies his or her goal as "discovering underlying issues," be suspicious.
+Ask specifically how that will make problems go away.
+Understanding the roots of a problem is sometimes interesting and occasionally possible -- but therapeutically it is a huge waste of your time and money.

 Q. What do you like most about your job?